Olympics-Russian teen skater Valieva trains after reports of failed drug test

 By Gabrielle Tétrault-Farber, Iain Axon and Karolos Grohmann

-BEIJING (Reuters) - Figure skating sensation Kamila Valieva showed up for her scheduled practice at the Beijing Olympics on Thursday after Russian media reported the 15-year-old had tested positive for a banned substance.
+BEIJING (Reuters) -Russia's 15-year-old figure skating sensation Kamila Valieva giggled with her coaches but turned serious for her own routine as she practiced on Thursday at the Winter Olympics despite reports of testing positive for a banned substance.

-The teenager was part of the Russian Olympic Committee (ROC) team that won the figure skating team event on Monday, ahead of the United States and Japan.
-But the medal ceremony has been delayed for unexplained legal reasons.
+The teenager was part of the Russian Olympic Committee (ROC) team that won the figure skating team event https://www.reuters.com/lifestyle/sports/figureskating-russians-widen-lead-team-event-quest-2nd-medal-2022-02-07 on Monday, ahead of the United States and Japan.
+But their medal ceremony was delayed for unexplained "legal reasons".

-Russian athletes are competing without their flag and national anthem because of sanctions for past doping violations.
+Russian athletes are already competing without their flag and anthem because of sanctions for past doping violations.

-Wearing a navy blue hoodie, black tights with shorts over them and her hair in a bun, Valieva took to the ice late morning with her coach Eteri Tutberidze attending.
+Wearing a navy blue hoodie, black tights with shorts, her hair in a bun, Valieva took to the https://www.reuters.com/lifestyle/sports/figure-skating-all-eyes-valieva-she-appears-olympic-practice-rink-2022-02-10 ice late morning, laughing at rink side but showing total focus when rehearsing her free skate.

-Despite the pressure surrounding her, the teenager performed quadruple jumps in practice, after becoming the first woman to complete a quad jump at an Olympics during her team's winning performance on Monday.
+Despite the pressure, she performed quadruple jumps in practice, after becoming the first woman to complete one at an Olympics during her team's winning performance on Monday.

-Valieva declined to answer questions in the mixed zone, the area where journalists interview athletes.

 Russian media reported on Wednesday that Valieva had returned a positive test, with newspapers RBC and Kommersant naming the drug as Trimetazidine, which is typically used to treat angina.